Successful water reflection photography is a mix of awareness, aesthetic sensibility and camera techniques.

 Or you could look out for people running or walking along a path by a lakeside or standing on rocks at the seaside – or ships out at sea; boats on a lake.

 To achieve the perfect water reflection image – the mirror effect – you’ll want the water to be perfectly still.

 Consult the weather forecast and pick a time that you think will work best.
 But what time is best?
 That really depends on what you want to achieve.

 The golden hour – shortly after the sun rises in the morning and late in the day before the sun sets – are two times of the day when reflections can be good.

-The blue hours, just before sunrise or after sunset, when indirect sunlight is evenly diffused, may be the best time of day for water reflections as the light is less harsh and the water Is often at in its calmest.
+The blue hours, just before sunrise or after sunset, when indirect sunlight is evenly diffused, may be the best time of day for water reflections as the light is less harsh and the water Is often at its calmest.

 Shooting the city lights in the background of the water surface, and just before nightfall approaches is a good subject.
 The light from the sky is blue at this time of day together and taken with the artificial lights from the buildings and streets can produce dazzling photographs.

 Shooting water reflections under bright sunlight will give glare from the sun and harsh shadows destroying the reflections.
 It can have its own aesthetics, but not If you want mirror effect Images.